More than a funny little tune – part 2 – Salieri and Mozart and arriving in Prague

 Salieri was well liked, respected, and quite successful.
 Did he realize he wasn’t Mozart’s equal?Possibly.
 Would Mozart have been his idol as he says at the beginning of Amadeus?
 Highly doubtful.
 And certainly, in no way would he have said nor should he have said as he does at the film’s end, “I will speak for you, Father.
 I speak for all mediocrities in the world.
 I am their champion.
 I am their patron saint.”

 Was he ambitious?
 Almost certainly.
 Did he use his connections to further his position?
 Also highly likely.
 Was he in competition with Mozart periodically?
 Assuredly.
-No only did Joseph II like to pit his talented composers against one another, something he did quite literally having each compose a one-act opera or Singspiel to be performed at a 1786 banquet, but they would almost certainly been seeking commissions from within the same circle of nobility.
+Not only did Joseph II like to pit his talented composers against one another, something he did quite literally by having each compose a one-act opera or Singspiel to be performed at a 1786 banquet, but they would almost certainly been seeking commissions from within the same circle of nobility.

 Still, sometime in this period its likely it would have been Salieri who introduced Mozart to Da Ponte since he was responsible for bringing Da Ponte to the imperial court.
-In 2015, Hermann uncovered a score for a cantata Per la ricuperata salute di Ofelia with words by Da Ponte.
+In 2015, the musicologist Timo Jouko Hermann uncovered a score for a cantata Per la ricuperata salute di Ofelia with words by Da Ponte.
 Written in 1786, the music was a collaboration between Salieri, Mozart, and someone listed as Cornetti – whose true identity has yet to be discovered.

 In April 1791, the year Mozart died, Salieri conducted a grand symphony (probably #40) by Mozart.
 Also in that year, Salieri attended a performance of The Magic Flute with the famous soprano Caterina Cavalieri.
 Mozart wrote about their reaction to Constanze, “You can hardly imagine how charming they were and how much they liked not only my music, but the libretto and everything.”